thoughtbot/goal-oriented-git/src/2-3-understand-a-change.md

 # Goal: Understand a change

+Now that we've learnt how to look at the whole history, and a variety of ways to refer to a specific commit, we're ready to start asking more demanding questions of our Git repository.

 It can often be the case in a long running project that we come across something in one of our files that doesn't quite make sense.
 Using the project's Git history to see where something came from can help to make it more clear.
 Git can